energywebfoundation/origin/docs/trade/exchange-core.md

 [source](https://github.com/energywebfoundation/origin/blob/db84284d244bdef13496ea2c647a30816a0bf0a9/packages/trade/exchange-core/src/MatchingEngine.ts#L180)

  ### 5. Broadcast Events
-The trade and status change events that have been collected in the matching engine trigger operations in other parts of the system using events and event listeners.
+The trade and status change events that have been collected in the matching engine trigger operations in other parts of the system using asynchronous events and event listeners.
+Events and event  are facilitated by the [NestJS CQRS module](https://docs.nestjs.com/recipes/cqrs).

 The [Matching Engine Service](./exchange.md#matching-engine-service) in the Exchange package [subscribes to trade execution events](https://github.com/energywebfoundation/origin/blob/6e510dca5f934b6b17ea5a43304d444c3499b62f/packages/trade/exchange/src/pods/matching-engine/matching-engine.service.ts#L63).